 Alaska Response Company, LLC partners for response resources available for deployment round-the-clock.
 The ARC Plan will deliver spill response gear throughout the remote Aleutians.
 Equipment and personnel are pre-located in the Aleutians, supplemented with additional cascade resources.
 Services include spill containment, collection, temporary storage, decontamination and waste disposal, specialized wildlife response, remote communications, and staging support.

 Resources are located near the Unimak Pass choke point, as well as on Adak Island.
 This approved plan will allow shippers to save time, money and mitigate risks associated with sailing through this remote area, while remaining in full OPA 90 compliance.
-Caches will be added at Dutch Harbor/Unalaska and St. Paul Island to further reduce risk through expanded response readiness.
+Caches will be added at other locations throughout the area to further reduce risk through expanded response readiness.

 ARC’s approved APC Plan name sums it up: Pathway to Protection.
-Through a unique blend of old fashioned response capabilities in the region with cutting edge, proprietary tracking, response analysis, and compliance tools, ARC’s APC Plan goes above and beyond others offered throughout the country.
+Through a unique blend of mechanical and other response capabilities in the region with cutting edge, proprietary tracking, response analysis, and compliance tools, ARC’s APC Plan goes above and beyond others offered throughout the country.

 The AIS-based system monitoring and tracking VTRAC tool is a GIS-based application in which AIS-generated data is combined with geo-referenced information specific to response needs and rules to monitor, in near-real time, the speed and location of enrolled vessels as they transit through the chosen coverage area.